 SSA is the largest and most respected society of seismologists in the world.
 An unbiased source of reliable information for any governmental agency or official seeking sound scientific advice, SSA is the primary forum for the assembly, exchange and dissemination of scientific knowledge essential for an earthquake aware and safer world.
 In the U.S. we are active participants in the Congressional Hazards Caucus Alliance, the NEHRP Coalition, the USGS Coalition, the Coalition for NSF and the Geo-Policy Working Group.
 If you have questions, we invite you to contact us at GovtRel [at] seismosoc [dot] org.

 SSA’s public policy activities include educating our members on policy issues that affect the science, issuing resolutions or position statements on seismic matters, and providing information on seismic issues to U.S. legislators and staff, including responding to invitations to provide testimony before congressional committees.

-- Comment on Reauthorization of the National Earthquake Hazards Reduction Program (NEHRP) (June 2009)
+- Statement on Reauthorization of the National Earthquake Hazards Reduction Program (NEHRP) (May 2017)